So what is Sepsis?

 How can you spot sepsis?

-Sepsis is very difficult to spot and people with this condition can have similar symptoms to flu, or a chest infection, or a stomach bug.
-There are no particular signs because symptoms vary between young and old.
+Sepsis is very difficult to spot, and people with this condition can have similar symptoms to the flu, a chest infection, or a stomach bug.

 What symptoms should you be looking for?